MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/radio-button.md

 A radio button has two states: *selected* or *cleared*.
 When a radio button is selected, its [IsChecked](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ToggleButton.IsChecked) property is **true**.
 When a radio button is cleared, its **IsChecked** property is **false**.
 A radio button can be cleared by clicking another radio button in the same group, but it cannot be cleared by clicking it again.
 However, you can clear a radio button programmatically by setting its IsChecked property to **false**.
 You can actually compare the **IsChecked** property with a bool by getting the **Value** of the **IsChecked** property

+## Recommendations

+-   Make sure the purpose and current state of a set of radio buttons is clear.
+-   Limit the radio button's text content to a single line.
+-   If the text content is dynamic, consider how the button will resize and what will happen to visuals around it.
+-   Use the default font unless your brand guidelines tell you to use another.
+-   Don't put two radio button groups side by side.
+When two radio button groups are right next to each other, it's difficult to determine which buttons belong to which group.

 ### Visuals to consider

 This illustration shows the proper way to position and space radio buttons.